Telecoaster/telecoaster.github.io/README.md

 * Implementation of ELK stack monitoring suite for all IITB solutions across Canada

-* Delivery of several web applicaitons based on Angular, React and Node
+* Delivery of several web applications based on Angular, React and Node

 **Solution Architecture** *(September 2016 - May 2018)*